 The IRC’s crisis response in Afghanistan

 The International Rescue Committee has been working in Afghanistan since 1988, reaching over 1 million people each year with emergency aid and recovery programs.
-We continued to assist those in need under Taliban rule and expanded our community development projects after the Taliban was ousted.
 The IRC has also become one of the leaders in women’s protection and empowerment in the country.

 As Afghanistan struggles to recover from the coronavirus pandemic and other health crises, the IRC is supporting over 100 health facilities, installing hand-washing stations in local communities, and providing information and training sessions about COVID-19.